Table of contents

 1. Meta Tag Title:

-• Clear and concise – The title should clearly state the topic of the page.
-It is recommended that it should not exceed 60 characters in order to be displayed fully in search results.
+• Clear and concise—The title should clearly state the page’s topic.
+It is recommended that it not exceed 60 characters in order to be displayed fully in search results.

-• Include key phrases – Place the most important key phrase at the beginning of the title, but avoid overuse.
+• Include key phrases—Place the most important key phrase at the beginning of the title, but avoid overusing it.
 The title should sound natural and be understandable to users.

 2. Meta Tag Description:

-• Attractive and descriptive – The description should encourage clicks while providing accurate information about the content of the page.
-Recommended length is approximately 160 characters.
+• Attractive and descriptive—The description should encourage clicks while providing accurate information about the page’s content.
+The recommended length is approximately 160 characters.

-• Use key phrases – Include relevant key phrases, but remember that the description should be helpful to users first and foremost.
+• Use key phrases—Include relevant key phrases, but remember that the description should first and foremost be helpful to users.

 3. Compatibility with page content – Make sure your meta tags reflect the actual content of the page.
 Incorrect use of meta tags can lead to poor user experience and lower rankings.

-4. Uniquenessfor each page – Each page on your site should have a unique meta tag title and description to avoid duplicate content problems.
+4. Uniqueness for each page—To avoid duplicate content problems, each page on your site should have a unique meta tag title and description.

 Optimize SEO images